fgarcia/pademo/vendors/README.md

 **pademo-sinapi** shows how a Sinatra app can be added to Padrino.
 It provides the API call used for an Ajax call demo in **pademo-tester**

-**pademo-tester** focus on how to setup your testing environment with Rspec and Capybara.
+**pademo-tester** focus on how to setup your testing environment for Rspec and Capybara.

 ## Contributions

 After covering the recommended gems, you will have an understanding of the ideas I wanted to provide with this demo.
-Now you can contribute to this demo with new configuration examples and verify if your configuration and/or workflow is compatible with this style of gemified project.
+Now you can contribute new configuration examples and verify if your configuration and/or workflow is compatible with this style of gemified project.

 Ideally you should focus on integrating one tool or concept per gem.
-Do not forget opening an issue with your idea and wait to see if I have some comments before starting your implementation.
+The idea is having a unique place with only one task you can copy or use as reference next time you need to setup something.
+Do not forget opening an issue with your idea and wait to see if I have some advice before starting your implementation.

 Each new gem could also an idea for a blog post.
-If you write one do not forget the link to your post, references to research material and specially the issue which you used to announce your contribution.
+If you write one do not forget linking to your post, references to research material and specially the issue which you used to announce your contribution.
 That will provide a place for discussion.